faicker/ca_manager/README.md

 ```

 ## Notes:
-1. depend on openssl and openvpn
+1. depend on openssl, openvpn and zip
 2. The client/server cert/key generated base on the same CA, can be mixed.